rustic-games/vienna/rfcs/004-widgets.md

 its logic if the player presses `A`.
 Similarly, if an instance of the widget has a certain dimension and position on the canvas, the engine runs its logic if the mouse is within the bounds.

+While this implementation is indeed more complex, it also provides more
+opportunities:

+- Limitless support for complex widgets
+- The community can share widgets
+- Plugins can re-use existing widgets

+The major downside of this approach is the performance implications.
+Given that the Vienna engine isn't focused on high-performance 3D games, this isn't a deal-breaker for now.

+The engine can still support often-used default widgets by compiling them into the library and thus incur a lower runtime cost.

+Implementation-wise, the `Wiget` enum would get an extra `Wasm` variant, which contains the details needed to render a widget from the WebAssembly module.

 [`ggez`]: https://github.com/ggez/ggez
 [`winit`]: https://github.com/rust-windowing/winit